ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/azure.md

 ray down example-full.yaml
 ```

-Congrats, you have started a Ray cluster on Azure!
+Congratulations, you have started a Ray cluster on Azure!

 ## Using Azure portal